lauT0/cse15l-lab-reports/lab5.md

    To resolve this, I used `files=$(find student-submission -name "*.java")` at line 11, which only stores the java files.
 Then at line 14, in the if statement, I changed  `[[ $file == student-submission/ListExamples.java ]]` to `[[ $file == */ListExamples.java ]]`, so `student-submission/pa1/ListExamples.java` will return true.
 Then I copy that file into the the grading area.

 4. **All the information needed about the setup:**
-  * The file & directory structure needed: https://github.com/lauT0/list-examples-gradert0.git
+  * The file & directory structure needed: [My Repository](https://github.com/lauT0/list-examples-gradert0.git)
   * The contents of each file before fixing the bug:
     grade.sh: